basvandorst/BYOS/README.md

 ## Installation & configuration
 1. Create an (free) account on [API.AI](http://api.ai)
-2. Create a new agent in the API.AI console and import the `install/intents/*` folder
+2. Create a new agent in the API.AI console
+3. Import the JSON files `install/intents/*.json` or check the screenshots in this directory
-2. Checkout this repo or copy it to your server
+4. Checkout this repo or copy it to your server
-3. Excecute the `install/db.sql` on your DB
+5. Excecute the `install/db.sql` on your DB
-5. Change the subscription token and access key (`index.html`)
+6. Change the subscription token and access key (`index.html`)
-6. Start talking (... or programming)!
+7. Start talking (... or programming)!

 ## BYOS features